Rachit Buch

 • Cosmetic surgery negligence

-Having studied Human Genetics at university, Rachit is keen to use his knowledge of scientific and medical issues in his clinical negligence practice and has a particular interest in cases involving clinical geneticists and diagnostic specialisms.
+Having studied Human Genetics at university, Rachit uses his knowledge of scientific and medical issues in his clinical negligence practice.
+He has a particular interest in cases involving clinical geneticists and diagnostic specialisms.

 Download section